-12 Table B Table A fron table RULA Table B values taken nfrom the coordinates of the line straight from no points.
-9, 10, 11 3 The value The value of 9 of B from the step no. 10 plus the table REBA value of the No. $11 = 6$ + 3 = +9 13 The value of muscle Static posture, one or more parts static body, = + 1 1 The value of The value of table C 9 C from table taken from the REBA coordinates of the straight line No. 6 and no. 12 14 Power Power value, the load > 10 kg, = +3 3 The value of Taken from the 1 activities summation of the step No. 12, 13, 14 15 Taken from the summation of the step No. 12, 13, 14 ore RULA 7 7 Final ScoreScore at table C Plus 10 REBA The Quantity Activity Score
+12 Table B values taken infrom the coordinates of the line straight from no points.
+9, 10, 11 3 The value of 19 of B from the step no. 10 plus the table REBA value of the No. $11 = 6$ $+ 3 = +9$ 13 The value of muscle Static posture, one or more parts static body, = + 1 1 The value of table C C from table taken from the REBA coordinates of the straight line No. 6 and no. 12 14 Power Power value, the load > 10 kg, = +3 3 The value of Taken from the 1 activities summation of the step No. 12, 13, 14 15 summation of the step No. 12, 13, 14 7 Final ScoreScore at table C Plus 10 REBA The Quantity Activity Score Final Sc ore RULA 1

 In the daily life, activities of lifting and transferring have become the main activity for the human.
 In the world of work, lifting and transferring activities are principal matter or can be called essential, because almost every job found the transferring activities.
 Transferring and lifting activities are usually found at the plantation, mining, industrial, port, market, even in government offices and private.
 If the job of lifting and transferring are not done properly and carefully, it can lead a work accident or occupational disease [1-2].
 Therefore, lifting and transfering techniques as well as the correct ergonomic lifting and transferring are indispensable to realize the effectiveness and efficiency of a work.
-Lifting and transferring activities are affected by many things, such as: allowable load transport, distance and intensity of loading, conditions of work's environment that is slippery, rough, up and down, work skills, work equipment, the size of the load to transported and be the method of transport [5-6].
+Lifting and transferring activities are affected by many things, such as: allowable load transport, distance and intensity of loading, conditions of work's environment that is slippery, rough, up and down, work skills, work equipment, the size of the load to be transported and method of transport [5-6].
 The result finding showed difference when shouldering the existence with additional time for 6 hours again from 14.00 - 17.00 be 08.00-17.00 [7].
 The activities of the transfer of extra grain sacks weighing to the mill is the most strenuous activities as showed in figure 1(a) and (b).
 This is because the average weight of the grain sacks lifted and transferred is 40 kg and the distance from the weighing machine is about 11 meters [8-9].
 Outside the harvest season, the workers are able to move grain sacks in 21 times, and in the harvest season, they can move 82 grain sacks.
 The workers did not use the tools for lifting and transferring a sack of grain, so that complaints occur on the body especially at the harvest season.